itcon-pty-au/typingmind-cloud-backup/README.md

 ## AWS Config
 1. Create a user in Amazon IAM
 2. Create Access Key for the user
-3. Click on Permissions tab > Add Permissions > Create Inline Policy > Click on JSON view.
-Paste the below policy into the policy editor.
-This policy allows read and write access to the specific backup file.
-``
-{
-    "Version": "2012-10-17",
-    "Statement": [
-        {
-            "Effect": "Allow",
-            "Action": [
-                "s3:GetObject",
-                "s3:PutObject"
-            ],
-            "Resource": "arn:aws:s3:::<AWS bucket name>/typingmind-backup.json"
-        },
-        {
-            "Effect": "Allow",
-            "Action": [
-                "s3:ListBucket"
-            ],
-            "Resource": "arn:aws:s3:::<AWS bucket name>"
-        }
-    ]
-}
-``
-4. Create a bucket.
+3. Create a bucket.
 Due to security reasons, it is recommended to create a new bucket for this activity and ensure that no other files are stored in it.
-5. Open Bucket > Permissions > Bucket Policy
+4. Open Bucket > Permissions > Bucket Policy
 ``
 {
     "Version": "2012-10-17",